 We recommend purchasing your tour package through one of the tour companies below.
-Many of the recommended tours companies upgrade the quality of transportation, provide knowledgeable guides, lunch and even include other perks and types of tours at a reasonable price.
+Many of the recommended tour companies upgrade the quality of transportation, provide knowledgeable guides, lunch, and even include other perks and types of tours at a reasonable price.

 How big is the Grand Canyon Skywalk?

 It's a 4-inch-thick glass floor extending almost 70 feet out over the rim of the canyon.

 *Total for this package is $77

 For $5 more, you could get the Legacy Gold Package that includes lunch at $82.37 total.

 Family-Friendly | Leaves from Las Vegas | Leaves from Tusayan | Multi-Attraction Tours